paolo-dgz/antpad/README.md

 Notice:
 Combat robots are inherently dangerous, always use one with the correct weapon locks and in an enclosed testbox, no robot or firmware is 100% safe, especilly through bluetooth connection, it's advised to use this code only for non dangerous sportsman robots, any use with destructive robots such as spinner is considered a misuse of the software and there is no guarateed that the software will prevent all misbehaviour.

+to uplaod the code install the bluepad32 boards on your arduino IDE, then navigate to source/antpad_arduino/ and open the antpad_arduino.ino file, remember to select board->esp32_bluepad32->"esp32c3 dev module" and enable usb CDC on boot in the tools tab on arduino IDE

+optionally run the espefuse commands to prevent the esp to move motors while on upload or reset state

 # Bluepad32

 This esp32c3 code is based on the awesome [bluepad32 software][bluepad32-github], please visit them to setup your arduino ide in order to upload the code